 Fund Allocation Panel

-All eligible applications are reviewed by a fair and transparent panel process, which ensures community involvement in how funds are allocated and maintains the integrity of the program.
-The Panel will meet in late August, with successful applicants notified shortly thereafter.
+All eligible applications are reviewed by a fair and transparent panel.
+This process ensures community involvement in how funds are allocated and maintains the integrity of the program.
+The panel will meet in the Clements Gap area in early June 2020, with successful applicants notified shortly thereafter.
 The Fund Allocation Panel consists of a local council representative, members of the local community, and Pacific Hydro staff.

-Members of our host communities are invited to be a part of the Fund Allocation Panels for 2017.
+Members of our host communities are invited to be a part of the Fund Allocation Panel for 2020.
 If you would like to represent your community on the Panel, please read the Terms of Reference, then complete and return the Expression of Interest Form.

 Participation provides valuable insight into the application process, and more information about activities in your local community.